-The best thing is how easy it is to build a website with WordPress through its browser-based editor.
+The best thing is how easy it is to build a website with WordPress (opens in new tab) through its browser-based editor.
 Thousands of themes exist for WordPress, so you can quickly have a professional-looking site, and there are over 55,000 WordPress plugins you can install that add functionality to your website.
-Read our WordPress review to see what we made of the company's website builder.

 WordPress is an excellent choice to get a fully functioning website up and running quickly.
 However, security is a concern on WordPress sites.
 The software itself is considered relatively secure, but themes and plugins are all developed by distinct people, so bugs and security holes are often introduced.
 WordPress is the most hacked CMS in the world.

 While WordPress itself is free, premium themes and plugins are not.
 You must also update the software regularly as security holes are patched, which can inadvertently render a theme or plugin on your site unusable until it has been updated.

 Finally, although selling goods on a WordPress site is possible, WordPress wasn’t built with ecommerce in mind.
 If you’re selling goods online, consider a more ecommerce focused CMS like Shopify (opens in new tab).

 - Cost of plug-ins can mount up